 But before all the numbers start to freak you out, know that there are directions and explanations next to the each question to help you if you get confused as well as an entire FAFSA help site.

 Once you finish the questions and hit “submit,” you’re done.
 I’ve never understood why people complain that the FAFSA is so hard to fill out.
 Honestly, the hardest part about filing the FAFSA is finding the various necessary documents which, depending on your family circumstances and financial situation, might include:

 (This list was adapted from a more detailed list that can be found here)

 The FAFSA doesn’t actually award you any financial aid; it simply calculates the amount of money your family is reasonably responsible for providing towards your education.
 This is called your expected family contribution, or EFC.
 The WSU Financial Aid Office uses your EFC to determine the amount of need-based and non-need-based aid you can receive.
 The federal government and Minnesota government also use your EFC and other FAFSA information in determining your eligibility for grants and student loans.
 So, by filing out the FAFSA, you’ve gotten an automatic 3 for 1 deal for financial aid applications!

 Now that I’ve explained it to you, it doesn’t seem so intimidating or difficult does it?

 So get on over to the FAFSA site and apply now.
-WSU strongly recommends filing your FAFSA by May 15 if you plan to attend the university for the fall semester.
-Keep in mind that most federal and state aid is awarded on a first-come, first-serve basis, so you should get your application processed as soon as possible.
+WSU strongly recommends filing your FAFSA by May 15 if you plan to attend the University for the fall semester.
+Keep in mind that most federal and state aid is awarded on a first-come, first-serve basis, so you want to get your application processed as soon as possible.
 If you wait until after May 15, you might not get as large a financial aid offer as you would have otherwise received.